Neutral vs Stability Running Shoes Compared: Which Are Best For You?

 What Are Stability Running Shoes?

-In contrast to a neutral running shoe, which does not offer any type of stabilizing features or support, a stability running shoe incorporates materials and design elements that aim to guide your foot through the correct path of motion as you run.
+In contrast to a neutral running shoe, which does not offer any type of stabilizing features or support, a stability running shoe incorporates materials and design elements that aim to guide your foot strike through the correct path of motion as you run.

 This is achieved through guide rails along the heel portion of the running shoe and posting along the medial surface and sole, which provides structure to prevent the foot from collapsing inward.